• Skip to primary navigation

 • If you're traveling for more than 20 or so minutes, I'd recommend placing the ice pops in their mold in a cooler with some ice in it.
 If it's less than 20 minutes, & you have access to a freezer they'll refreeze pretty quickly to be ready to eat after dinner.

-Want to get more single serving recipes like this shrimp and vegetable foil packets in oven delivered to your inbox?
-Click here to download my Single Serving Cookbook.
+Want time saving tips to make recipes like this red white and blue popsicles delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.